Callum McManaman: Wigan vs Man City – Wembley

-Nevertheless, the Swede’s notorious quip does feel like the most appropriate way to summarise Callum McManaman’s Wembley afternoon against Manchester City’s Gael Clichy.
+Nevertheless, the Swede’s notorious quip does feel like the most appropriate way to summarise Callum McManaman at Wembley that afternoon against Gael Clichy of Man City.
 The winger subjected the Frenchman to a tortuous 90 minutes, relentlessly tormenting the left-back at every opportunity.

 Wembley, over the years, has seen its fair share of wondrous wingers produce scintillating performances.
 Performances that have long endured in the minds of those who witnessed them.

 A McManaman had already won a man of the match award in a Wembley final, 18 years before Wigan’s cup success.
 Former Liverpudlian Galactico winger, Steve McManaman, lifted the 1995 League Cup with a performance to wow households on Merseyside.

 Incidentally, in February of that year and a few months before Liverpool’s 1995 FA Cup win, Wigan Athletic oversaw new management.
 Dave Whelan, JJB Sports’ millionaire owner, purchased his local club.
 Whelan harnessed a change of fortunes that would ultimately propel the club from the doldrums of Division Three (now League Two) to the superstardom of the Premier League.
 An FA Cup triumph would follow nearly two decades on.